zorael/kameloso/README.md

 # Getting started

-Pre-compiled binaries for Windows and Linux can be found under [releases](https://github.com/zorael/kameloso/releases).
-Alternatively, download the source and compile it yourself.
+Grab a pre-compiled binary from under [releases](https://github.com/zorael/kameloso/releases); alternatively, download the source and compile it yourself.

 ## Prerequisites